MonashDataFluency/r-intro-2/docs/data_frames.md

 We will first do this in a slightly verbose way in order to understand it, then learn a more concise way to do this using the `dplyr` package.

-Southern countries have lattidued less than zero.
+Southern countries have latitude less than zero.

 ```r